HerveAbdi/data4PCCAR/README.md

 ### colorsOfVowels

 133 (French) participants associated 6 colors to 6 vowels (data from Chastaing, 1961).
-To be used to illustrate CA
+To be used to illustrate CA.

 ### deadInTheUSA